bigfork/silverstripe-linkset/README.md

 ```
 This will output a simple anchor tag with the all the fields that had been set on the LinkSetField group.

-Custom anchors can be done by accessing the fields throught the relations as normal
+Custom anchors can be done by accessing the fields through the relation as normal
 ```
 <% with $ButtonLink %>
   <a